 It is not known whether this medicine will harm an unborn baby.
 If you use hydromorphone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Hydromorphone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using hydromorphone.

 How is hydromorphone injection given?

 Hydromorphone is injected under the skin or into a muscle, or into a vein through an IV.
 You may be shown how to use injections at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Follow all directions on your prescription label.
 Hydromorphone can slow or stop your breathing.
 Never use hydromorphone in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Hydromorphone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away hydromorphone is against the law.

 You may need to mix hydromorphone with a liquid (diluent) before using it.
 If you are using the injections at home, be sure you understand how to properly mix and store the medicine.